observer-tips-org/observer/README.md

 ## Knowns
 Controlling your breathing lends control over your nervous system.
 Meditating during sleep is possible and greatly beneficial.
+You are not your brain/mind nor emotions.
+You do not control your thoughts.
+You can feed yourself positive/necessary thoughts, however.
+It is a problem to avoid a perspective.
+Be empathetic and understand why you are.

 # Mumbles